 You can achieve standard back navigation in any page with a Navigation Bar on iOS, by checking Enable Back Button in the Properties tab.
 When you use this standard setting, the Action navigating to the page should use push transition.

 If you’re using a Page Controller or View Pager, in addition to the standard swipe navigation, you can use a range of Actions to present particular Views as your app runs.

-If you want to present a specific page when the user launches the app for the first time, add the Change Landing Page Action to the Application Launched Lifecycle Event.
+If you want to present a specific page when the user launches the app, add the Change Landing Page Action to the Application Launched Lifecycle Event.

 Dropsource provides a range of Elements for capturing user input.
 You can access this user input in Actions and API requests, via the Elements container.

 The Set Value Action allows you to update many Element properties dynamically while your app is running, for example altering display by toggling visibility.

 If a Set Value action assigns an invalid value to an Element property (for example setting a number outside the valid date range in a Date Picker), the app will ignore the assigned value.